 WWOOF at Coodlie Park Farm Retreat

-In addition to our tours, we also own Coodlie Park Farm Retreat which is a remote 3000-acre coastal / rural accommodation property situated on the spectacular Eyre Peninsula, 700km west of Adelaide.
+In addition to operating wildlife adventure tours, we also own Coodlie Park Farm Retreat.
+This remote 3000-acre coastal / rural accommodation property is situated on the spectacular Eyre Peninsula, 700km west of Adelaide.

 Offset your travel footprint while you’re in Australia

 We are certified WWOOF hosts and are always on the lookout for hard-working travellers who share our passion for the environment.
 We will teach you about the region, feed and accommodate you, give you access to a private beach, take you out wildlife spotting, and essentially welcome you into our family during your visit.